boostorg/parameter/doc/index.rst

 limits somewhat the quality of interface this library can provide for defining parameter-enabled constructors.
-The usual workaround for a lack of constructor delegation applies: one must factor the common logic into a base class.
+The usual workaround for a lack of constructor delegation applies: one must factor the common logic into one or more base classes.

 Let's build a parameter-enabled constructor that simply prints its arguments.
 The first step is to write a base class whose